isaqb-org/glossary/manuscript/1-terms-A-C.md

 Refer to [ISO 25010](http://iso25000.com/index.php/en/iso-25000-standards/iso-25010) website.
 Category: Quality, ISO 25010

+{#term-accredited-training-provider}
+### Accredited Training Provider
+[Training Provider](#term-training-provider) with valid [Accreditation](#term-accreditation) issued by the iSAQB®.

+{#term-accreditation}
+### Accreditation
+Determination procedure and certification by an authorised accreditation body (here the iSAQB(R)) confirming that the applicant meets the organisational, technical and qualitative requirements as a TRAINING PROVIDER.

 {#term-adaptability-quality-attribute}
 ### Adaptability Quality Attribute
 Degree to which a product or system can effectively and efficiently be adapted for different or evolving hardware, software or other operational or usage environments.